eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

    retrieved from `responseResult.response`.
 3. `ResponseResult.UserAuthRequired`: The response creation requires user authentication.
 The `CryptoObject` can be retrieved from `responseResult.cryptoObject`.
-After success authentication the response can be created again, using the `TransferManager.createResponse(DisclosedDocuments)` method.
+After success authentication the response can be created again, using the `deviceResponseGenerator.createResponse(DisclosedDocuments)` method.

-Then, the response can be send using the `TransferManager.sendResponse(response.deviceResponseBytes)`.
+Then, the response can be send using the `transferManager.sendResponse((responseResult.response as DeviceResponse).deviceResponseBytes))`.

 The following example demonstrates the above steps: